Jintang County

-Jintang County is a county of Sichuan Province, China, it is under the administration of the prefecture-level city of Chengdu, the provincial capital.
+Jintang County is a county of the City of Chengdu, capital of Sichuan, China.

 Geography

 Jintang is bordered by the prefecture-level cities of Deyang to the north and east and Jianyang to the south.

 History

 In the 19th century, Jintang County was regarded as producing the best tobacco in Sichuan after nearby Pidu District.

 Administrative divisions

 Jintang is subdivided in 6 subdistricts and 10 towns: